CyVerse-learning-materials/DOI_request_quickstart/Additional/doi_faq.rst

 Can I publish data in CyVerse if I am not a CyVerse user?
 ============================================
 You need to have a CyVerse account to publish your data in the Data Commons repositories (Community Contributed or Curated Data).
-You do not have to be a user of the entire platform, but at minimum you must be able to upload data, add metadata, and use the Discovery Environment.
-If you have not used the DE's metadata features before, start with Using Metadata in the DE, and read the section on metadata templates.
+You do not have to be a user of the entire platform, but at minimum you must be able to upload data, add metadata, and use the Discovery Environment to request a DOI.
+If you have not used the DE's metadata features before, start with `Using Metadata in the DE <https://wiki.cyverse.org/wiki/display/DEmanual/Using+Metadata+in+the+DE>`_ and read the section on metadata templates.

 ----